 - From the executive's perspective, it saves time, cuts costs, improves satisfaction, and ultimately saves money.

-Organizations which are investing in user Centred-Design are outperforming their competitors and seeing far greater ROI than companies who are lagging behind in user centred design.
+Organizations that are investing in user-centred design are outperforming their competitors and seeing far greater ROI than companies that are lagging behind in user-centred design.

 Research - Understanding the needs of the user

-For a use-centred design to be effective it is essential to find out as much information as possible.
+For a user-centred design to be effective, it is essential to find out as much information as possible.
 This helps to combat the natural tendency to design for ourselves (or our stakeholders) rather than designing for our target audience.